Santorini in October 2026: Crowds, Weather & Why It’s the Best Kept Secret

 Practical Information

 - Ferries: Run daily from Piraeus throughout October, though some slower routes reduce frequency.
-Fast ferries from Athens take 5 hours.
+Fast ferries from Athens take around 5 hours.

 ⛵ Ready to Book?